MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 :::image type="content" source="images/app-icon-context-menu.png" alt-text="The screenshot shows the app icon in context menu.":::

-* Start with the intent name, typically represented by a verb, such as `Open` or `Add to` and followed by a term that describes your app.
+* Start with the intent name, typically represented by a verb, such as `Open` or `Add to` and followed by a term that describes your app or what your action does.

 * Ensure that the first letter is capitalized.
 When using a brand name, only the first letter of the brand name should be capitalized.